Preparing for Hurricanes

 - Identifying shelter.
 For public health reasons, many emergency shelters cannot accept pets.
 Find out which motels and hotels in the area you plan to evacuate to which allow pets -- well in advance of needing them.
 There are also a number of guides that list hotels/motels that permit pets and could serve as a starting point.
 Include your local animal shelter's number in your list of emergency numbers -- they might be able to provide information concerning pets during a disaster.

 - Take pet food, bottled water, medications, veterinary records, cat litter/pan, can opener, food dishes, first aid kit and other supplies with you in case they're not available later.
 While the sun is still shining, consider packing a "pet survival" kit which could be easily deployed if disaster hits.
+Take a look at our pre-packaged pet emergency survival kits for both dogs and cats.

 - Make sure identification tags are up to date and securely fastened to your pet's collar.
 If possible, attach the address and/or phone number of your evacuation site.
 If your pet gets lost, his tag is his ticket home.
 Make sure you have a current photo of your pet for identification purposes.